aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ```

 When associating a user pool with an identity pool, a `UserPoolClient` is automatically created to handle the user
 pool's providers.
-If you want to control the the settings of the `UserPoolClient`, you can do that as well:
+The settings of the `UserPoolClient` can be set as well:

 ```ts
 const userPool = new cognito.UserPool(this, 'Pool');